Skip to content

 Messaging Framework

-Messaging Framework is the structured system that translates your positioning into specific language for different audiences, channels, and buying stages across enterprise sales cycles.
-Most teams start with personas, but positioning usually breaks when proof points aren't tied to decision criteria.
+Messaging Framework is the structured system that translates your positioning into specific language calibrated for different audiences, buying stages, and channels across enterprise sales cycles.
+Most teams start with personas.
+Positioning usually breaks, though, when proof points aren't tied to actual decision criteria.

 Related terms: